virtual-labs/exp-solution-system-linear-equation-dei/experiment/theory.md

 \end{aligned}
 $$

 are obtained from the coefficients of the equations given in the above section.
-The matrix A is called coefficient matrix and the matrix [A|B] is known as augmented matrix and is denoted by A+. <br>
+The matrix A is called coefficient matrix and the matrix [A|B] is known as augmented matrix and is denoted by A<sup>+</sup>. <br>
 #### 3. Related matrix equation:
 Let A be a matrix of order m×n and B be a column matrix of order m×1.
 Then AX=B is called a matrix equation.
 The matrix equation related to the given system of linear equations in Section 1 can be written as AX=B, where